 - See also: sparc, algol-68, c, algol

-- I have 33 facts about Mary. what would you like to know? email me and let me know how I can help.
+- Have a question about Mary not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: